11 Health Benefits of Yoga

 Regularly practicing good postures can straighten your slouch and may help curb chronic neck and low-back pain.

-Recent research has linked yoga to lower levels of cortisol, the stress hormone, especially in women at risk for mental health problems.
+Recent research has linked yoga to lowering levels of cortisol, the stress hormone, especially in women at risk for mental health problems.

 A recent study showed that women with postpartum depression saw a significant improvement after eight weeks of yoga.